home-assistant/home-assistant-js-websocket/README.md

 | ----- | ----------- |
 | ERR_CANNOT_CONNECT | If the client was unable to connect to the websocket API.
 | ERR_INVALID_AUTH | If the supplied authentication was invalid.
+| ERR_CONNECTION_LOST | Raised if connection closed while waiting for a message to be returned.
+| ERR_HASS_HOST_REQUIRED | If the authentication requires a host to be defined.

 You can import them into your code as follows: